maxweill/Konakona/README.md

 Windows/Mac

 ### Configuration
-At the top of the **run.py** file are several lines of configuration.
-You will need to set these up in order for the bot to function.
+In the same directory as the run.py script is a configuration file, **settings.cfg**.
+You will need to modify this file in order for the bot to function.
 #### Config Variables
+The settings.cfg file contains a JSON-like structure of variables.
+Of these variables, please note:

-*directory* - String.
+*directory* - Located in the 'settings.general' tree.
+String.
 The path to your videos, or your folder of (folders of...) videos.
 Should end with a '/'.

-*clip_length* - Integer.
+*length* - Located in the 'settings.general.video' tree.
+Integer.
 This is what the length of an outputted video clip will be, in seconds.

-*video_chance* - Number.
+*chance* - Located in the 'settings.general.video' tree.
 A number between 0 and 1, representing the percentage of the time the bot will produce a video instead of producing a screenshot.
 Set to 0 to never produce a video.
 Set to 1 to produce a video every time.

 #### API Keys
 There are also API keys that you must fill out.
 You will need to sign up for a twitter developer account in order to gain access to these.
 For more info, see Twitter's website. https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api

+These keys & secrets should be placed in the corresponding variables in the 'settings.keys.consumer' and 'settings.keys.access' trees.

 ### Future Enhancements
-* Do not crash/hang for bad directory inputs (no video files, invalid path).
-* Allow arbitrary file formats (right now .mkv as an input is hardcoded).
-* Add FOSS license.
-* Switch to .cfg file instead of editing python variables (maybe?)
 * Burn in subtitles.
 (Currently soft-subtitles are not supported).

+### Licensing
+This software is free and open-source software, licensed under the GPLv3.
+For more information, see the LICENSE file in the repository, or check out https://www.fsf.org/